Oak Processionary Moth

-The Oak Processionary Moth is an invasive insect pest of Oak trees originating from central and southern Europe and first found in the UK in 2006.
+The Oak Processionary Moth is an invasive insect pest of oak trees.
+Originating in central and southern Europe, it was accidentally introduced to the UK in 2006.

 Why are they considered a problem?

-The hairs of the caterpillars carry a toxin which can be a threat to human and animal health, causing persistent itchy skin rashes, eye and throat irritation and sometimes breathing difficulties in people and animals.
+The caterpillars of the moth are covered in small hairs which can be a threat to human and animal health, causing persistent itchy skin rashes, eye and throat irritation and sometimes breathing difficulties in people and animals.

 When are the caterpillars active?

 The eggs of the moth hatch on oak trees in April.
-The caterpillars then develop through six stages during May, June and July, before retreating in to webbed nests from which the adult moths emerge in mid August.
+The caterpillars then develop through six stages during May, June and July, before retreating in to webbed nests to pupate.
+The adult moths then emerge in mid-August.

-Summer is the time of year when the caterpillars of this invasive Moth are on the move and may be found low on the trunk and branches of oak trees, where they may also form webbed nests.
+Summer is the time of year when the processing caterpillars (following in line) are on the move and most visible.
+They may be found on the ground, and low on the trunk and branches of oak trees before forming webbed nests on any part of the tree.

-How is The Royal Parks dealing with the problem?
+How is The Royal Parks dealing with Oak Processionary Moth?

-The government approach to Oak Processionary Moth is to control, not eradicate, the pest in the established outbreak zone.
-The rigorous approach that The Royal Parks adopts towards the management of Oak Processionary Moth ensures we are able to control the problem and ensure the safety of park visitors and all the people and animals who use the parks as far as is reasonably practical.
+The Government’s approach to Oak Processionary Moth is to control, not eradicate, the moth in the established outbreak zone and we adopt a rigorous management programme to control the moths and ensure the safety of park users and animals as far as is reasonably practical.

-The insecticide used is classed as non-hazardous but may be a temporary irritant during application.
-During the spraying operation areas of the parks may be temporarily closed to the public, or marshals will be in place to direct people away from the vicinity.
-Any instructions on signage or given by the marshals should be followed, to ensure a safe and enjoyable visit.
+In April and early May a limited and carefully targeted insecticide spraying programme takes place on some of the oak trees in the affected parks.
+In Richmond and Bushy Parks (as nationally designated nature reserves) this takes place with the consent of Natural England.
+The insecticide used is classed as non-hazardous to people but may be a temporary irritant during application.
+During the spraying operation some areas of the park may be temporarily closed to the public and marshals will be in place to direct people away from the area.
+Please follow any instructions on signage or given by the marshals to ensure a safe and enjoyable visit.

 What if I spot Oak Processionary Moth caterpillars or their nests?

-If you come across the caterpillars or their webbed nests please do not touch them and keep children and pets away.
+If you come across the caterpillars or their webbed nests, please do not touch them, keep children and pets away.

 It is important that you:

-If you (or your child) have already come into contact with an Oak Processionary Moth nest (or caterpillars) please seek medical attention.
-Similarly, if your dog has rolled in/picked up an Oak Processionary Moth nest on the ground please seek advice from a qualified veterinarian as soon as possible.
+If you or your child have already come into contact with an Oak Processionary Moth caterpillar or nest please seek medical attention.
+Similarly, if your dog has come into contact with a nest on the ground please seek advice from a qualified veterinarian as soon as possible.